-Mercy Ships Celebrates A Year Of Growth, Partnership, And Transformative Surgical Care
+Mercy Ships Celebrates a Year of Growth, Partnership, and Transformative Surgical Care

 As the year concludes, Mercy Ships has cared for more than 2,850 surgical patients who received over 3,060 surgeries across both ships, restoring mobility, sight, dignity, and health to people who would otherwise have no access to essential care.
 From maxillofacial and orthopedic operations to cataract removal and women’s health procedures, patients received life-changing treatment grounded in compassion, excellence, and respect.

-One of the most remarkable stories published this year was that of a blind mother and daughter ( ) who, after years of relying solely on sound and touch, were finally able to look into each other's eyes again.
+One of the most remarkable stories published this year was that of a blind mother and daught r ( who, after years of relying solely on sound and touch, were finally able to look into each ot’er’s eyes again.
 Both had been living with advanced cataracts that plunged them into darkness.
 Following cataract surgery on board, they were reunited with restored sight.
-These uplifting moments of answered prayers are at the very heart of Mercy Ships' mission.
+These uplifting moments of answered prayers are at the very heart of Mercy ’hips’ mission.

 In addition to direct medical services, Mercy Ships also continued its long-term commitment to strengthening healthcare systems, namely, through education and training programs.
-This year, more than 838 healthcare professionals from 13 African nations benefitted from education and training programs ( ) totaling over 228,540 hours.
-One of its most impactful partnerships was with the Université Gamal Abdel Nasser de Conakry ( ) in Guinea, which further expanded access to essential oral healthcare by training local professionals to deliver over 15,290 dental procedures for more than 2,040 patients of these diverse educational programs hailed from Benin, Burkina Faso, Guinea, Guinea-Bissau, Kenya, Madagascar, Malawi, Nigeria, Senegal, Sierra Leone, South Africa, Sudan and Uganda, coming together to build a stronger surgical workforce for future generations.
+This year, more than 838 healthcare professionals from 13 African nations benefitted from education and training p ograms ( totaling over 228,540 hours.
+One of its most impactful partnerships was with the Uéiversité Gamal Abdel Nasser de Conakry ( in Guinea, which further expanded access to essential oral healthcare by training local professionals to deliver over 15,290 dental procedures for more than 2,040 patients.Participants of these diverse educational programs hailed from Benin, Burkina Faso, Guinea, Guinea-Bissau, Kenya, Madagascar, Malawi, Nigeria, Senegal, Sierra Leone, South Africa, Sudan and Uganda, coming together to build a stronger surgical workforce for future generations.

 The Africa Mercy recently entered an extended Annual Maintenance Period (AMP) and is scheduled to return to Tamatave, Madagascar in May 2026 for a third consecutive field service.
 During this maintenance period, the ship will undergo drydocking and receive additional upgrades to hospital equipment and ship systems.
 This AMP is longer than usual to ensure that the ship can maximize surgical capacity for Madagascar and beyond.